Last updated on January 15, 2023 by Wandering our World

 The food scene is also phenomenal in Italy, so if cuisine is top of your holiday list then Italy may be the better choice.
 Although Spain – the home of tapas – is a culinary giant in its own right.

-However in terms of expenses, we’ve found Spain to be slightly cheaper than Italy when it comes to accommodation and eating out.
+However in terms of expenses, we’ve found Spain to be slightly cheaper than Italy when it comes to accommodation and eating out in cities, but Italy tends to be cheaper in rural areas.
 Although saying that, they’re both quite similar destinations cost wise.

 Below we look at the natural sights to explore in both countries, the cities you can visit, and the culture and food scene in each.
 As you’ll see, there’s plenty more things that separate these two nations.